How I built my dividend portfolio

 - Consider dividend payout ratio.
 I like companies that aren’t sacrificing all their cash to reward shareholders.
 I mean, share buybacks are good for shareholders too!
 Therefore, companies that have a modest payout ratio are companies I tend to focus on.

 - Consider rising cash flow.
 I have an affinity to companies that grow their earnings and cash more over time.
-Here is a simple example below; Royal Bank.
+So, look for higher EPS and rising cash flow over time.

 - Consider modest yield.
 I think this is one of the easiest metrics to use.
 This metric is a measure how much a company pays out in dividends as a percentage of its share price.